Nikita Iosifov

-Nikita Igorevich Iosifov (Никита Игоревич Иосифов; born 11 April 2001) is a Russian footballer who plays as a midfielder for Spanish club Villarreal B.
+Nikita Igorevich Iosifov (Никита Игоревич Иосифов; born 11 April 2001) is a Russian professional footballer who plays as a left winger for Slovenian club Celje.

 Club career

 He made his Russian Premier League debut for FC Lokomotiv Moscow on 11 August 2020 in a game against FC Rubin Kazan, he substituted Dmitri Barinov in added time.

 On 12 July 2021, he joined Villarreal B in Spain on a five-year contract.
-He was occasionally included in the matchday squads of the senior Villareal team for La Liga and UEFA Champions League games early in the 2021–22 season, but remained on the bench.
-He made his debut for the senior team on 30 November 2021 in a Copa del Rey game against the sixth-tier club Victoria CF and scored Villareal's last goal in a 8–0 victory.
+He was occasionally included in the matchday squads of the senior Villarreal team for La Liga and UEFA Champions League games early in the 2021–22 season, but remained on the bench.
+He made his debut for the senior team on 30 November 2021 in a Copa del Rey game against the sixth-tier club Victoria CF and scored Villarreal's last goal in a 8–0 victory.
 He made his La Liga debut on 22 January 2022 against Mallorca as an added-time substitute for Moi Gómez.
-At the end of the 2021–22 season, Villareal B was promoted to the second-tier Segunda División.
+At the end of the 2021–22 season, Villarreal B was promoted to the second-tier Segunda División.

+Iosifov left Villarreal in June 2023.

+On 5 July 2023, Iosifov signed a two-year contract with Mirandés.
+The following 19 January, he left the club on a mutual agreement.